careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 #Response Information

 The response returns a single data node which contains a list of normalized companies.
 These normalized companies are ordered by the confidence score.
 Each normalized company has a normalized company name (string), a naics ID (string), a naics description (string), a DUNS number(string), a country (string), a state(string), a city(string), a postal code(string), a website(string), a company size(int), a Id (string), and a confidence (double).
 Confidence scores range from 0.0 to 1.0.
-Additionally when the service requested is company depot, a single master company will be returned.
+Additionally when the service requested is CompanyDepot, a single master company will be returned.

-The master company is the higest division of the requested company.
+The master company is the highest division of the requested company.
 For example a request with the company name "coca-cola bottling" returns the master company of "The Coca-Cola Company" instead of "Coca Cola Bottling Co".
+While the "Coca Cola Bottling Co" will be returned in the normalized companies list it is not the master company.